gborghesan/rtt_ros2_utilities/README.md

 Eigen and KDL typekits for orocos

 ## motion control
-Some messages and componets to generete trajecotry and make PID control. mainly ported for compatibility.
+Some messages and components to generete trajecotry and make PID control. mainly ported for compatibility.